by Vina Medenilla

-Cogollo said that this season has the highest sales so far to the point that they travel some plants to the other garden to fill the demand.
-When they opened last month, they were able to dispose of 3000 to 5000 pots, which allowed them to generate a minimum of 50k per day from all the gardens.
+Cogollo said that this season has the highest sales so far, to the point that they’ve had to bring some plants to the other garden to fill the demand.
+When they opened last month, they were able to sell 3000 to 5000 pots, which allowed them to generate a minimum of 50k per day from all the gardens.

 A mother, farmer, and businesswoman

 As a mother of two, she lets her children participate in farmwork and immerse themselves in nature at a young age.
 As per Camille, Cogollo taught her how to plant when she was four and let her have her mini garden at home.
-Their youngest also helps in raising livestock since he was in grade six.
+Their youngest has also been helping raise livestock since he was in grade six.
 “They let us oversee the farm the same way that my lolo did before.
 She’s taught me how to plant and to marcot, how to fertilize and water correctly, and educated me what plants can grow from cuttings and what plants need to be in full sun or in shade,” Camille added.

 Despite the crisis, Cogollo added that God still made a way to provide for her family and their farm workers.
 She finds herself staring at the sky and thanking God for not leaving her family and the families working for them after two months of farm closure.